mathildasoda/mathildasoda.github.io/menu/About.md

 **Computer Science Theory Reading Group**: a reading group focusing on advanced material in algorithms (especially Game Theory), where I gave a talk on Multi-armed Bandits algorithm

 **Drexel College of Computing and Informatics**: Since 2021 I have been a Teaching Assistant for courses: Data Structure, Mathematical Foundation of Computer Science, Computer Programming I & II.
-My duties includes grading, proctoring exams, hosting labs sessions, and hosting office hours
+My duties includes grading (written and programming tests/homeworks), proctoring exams, hosting labs sessions and office hours